[Exclusive] Russia looting Ukrainian art, draft EU sanctions say

 Russia looting Ukrainian art, draft EU sanctions say

-EU sanctions have begun to put on record Russia's looting of Ukrainian art, alongside the abduction and brainwashing of Ukrainian children.
+EU sanctions have begun to put on record Russia's looting of Ukrainian art, alongside its abduction and brainwashing of Ukrainian children.

-A draft new EU blacklist names five Russian officials involved in art theft.
+A draft new EU blacklist names five individuals in Russian-occupied areas involved in art theft.

 Join EUobserver today